aeternity/aeternity/docs/release-notes/next/mining-micro-block-candidate-timeout.md

   no longer counts as an apply failure it never had, and is no longer retired by `mempool.tx_failures.common.tx_nonce_too_high_for_account` (default `30` failures); it stays until the gap before it fills or its mempool stay runs out.
+* Added `mempool.future_nonce_tx_ttl` (key blocks, default `480`, about a day), bounding how long the mempool holds a transaction whose nonce is further than `mempool.nonce_offset` ahead of its sender's.
+Such a transaction is not offered to a candidate while the chain is not ready for its nonce, so since the change above nothing else would retire it before `mempool.tx_ttl` — two weeks by default.
+Note that `mempool.nonce_offset` is not applied to gossiped transactions, so without this bound one sender could park an unlimited number of unmineable transactions in every node's mempool for a fortnight, at no cost.
+Transactions are still accepted and relayed exactly as before; only how long they are kept has changed.
+Set this equal to `mempool.tx_ttl` to hold them as long as any other transaction.
+Where `mempool.allow_reentry_of_txs` is enabled, a transaction returning after collection is judged afresh rather than granted the full stay.
 * Candidate selection is faster on a node whose mempool has grown large: a sender's account state is resolved once per selection pass rather than once per transaction examined, the set of already-packed transactions is no longer a list that every pass rescans, and a sender that can